poquitosekki/faltung/README.md

 ## Origin

-If you really know me you're probably aware that I'm Dogshit at french.
+If you really know me you're probably aware that I'm dogshit at french.

 So after a lot of research I stumbled upon Steven Krashen's input hypothesis and it really makes sense at least for me because i acquired English naturally over the year by getting a lot of exposure & input in the language.